cmux vs Google AntiGravity

 Choose Google AntiGravity if…

-• You want model choice across Gemini, Claude, and GPT models
+- ✓You want model choice across Gemini, Claude, and GPT-OSS

 Why these tools are being compared

-Both cmux and Google AntiGravity compete for builders who want fast, AI-assisted creation without losing control of their stack. cmux is built around native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty, while Google AntiGravity is designed for agent-first architecture with manager and editor surfaces.
+Both cmux and Google AntiGravity compete for builders who want fast, AI-assisted creation without losing control of their stack. cmux is built around native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty, while Google AntiGravity is designed for four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

-On pricing, cmux offers free (open source), whereas Google AntiGravity lists free preview.
-Feature-wise, cmux stands out for native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty and vertical tabs showing git branch, pr status, ports, and notification text per workspace, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
+On pricing, cmux offers free (open source), whereas Google AntiGravity lists free tier, ai pro $20/mo, ultra tiers.
+Feature-wise, cmux stands out for native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty and vertical tabs showing git branch, pr status, ports, and notification text per workspace, while Google AntiGravity delivers four product surfaces in one platform: ide, 2.0 desktop, cli, sdk and antigravity 2.0 (may 2026) is a ground-up agent command center, not a vs code fork.
 If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose cmux if you need Multi-Agent Workflows and want a stack centered on ide-agents.
-Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches ide-agents.
+Pick Google AntiGravity when you value Multi-agent orchestration and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 At a Glance